 About San Diego

-Discovered in 1542 by European explorer Juan Rodriguez Cabrillo, San Diego was originally named San Miguel.
-The bay and area of present-day San Diego was given its current name 60 years later, in 1602.
-European settlement in present-San Diego County first began with the founding of the first Catholic mission, Mission San Diego de Alcala, in 1769.
-From 1821 through 1848, this area belonged to Mexico.
+Discovered in 1542 by European explorer Juan Rodriguez Cabrillo, San Diego was originally named San Miguel and given its current name 60 years later, in 1602.
+European settlement began with the founding the first Catholic mission, Mission San Diego de Alcala, in 1769.
+From 1821 through 1848, this area belonged to Mexico but was ceded to the U.S. in 1848 due to the Treaty of Guadalupe Hidalgo.